When the wrong items or non-recyclable items are placed in your bin, we refer to this as contamination.

 - milk and juice cartons (you can take them to a household waste recycling centre)

-- pizza boxes, takeaway food containers
+- pizza boxes, takeaway food or drink containers

 If non-recyclable items such as general rubbish, plastic bags, nappies, building materials are put in the red recycling bin it will be classed as 'contaminated'.

 If any non-compostable waste (eg plastic, metals) are put in the green bin it will be classed as 'contaminated'.

 Our crews regularly check the red recycling bins to make sure they are free from non-recyclable items, known as contaminants before emptying it.

 What happens if you put wrong items in your bin?

 If your red or green bin is put out for collection containing notable amounts of wrong items, it will not be emptied.
 This is to prevent the contamination of the whole vehicle load, which could result in it being rejected for recycling and diverted to landfill.